jelz/spa-boilerplate/README.md

 ### Build system

 Code is organized in CommonJS modules.
-These are bundled altogheter by `browserify`.
+These are bundled altogether by `browserify`.
 Build tasks are defined in `Gruntfile.js`.
 Default `grunt` task runs server on `localhost:8000` and automatically rebuilds application on any source change.
 Rebuilded application is pushed into browser right away (livereload).

 Significant tasks: